You’re confronted with a choice.

-Some might object to me talking about God’s rewards at all.
+Some might object to me talking about God’s rewards.
 “Obey God because it’s right,” they’d say.
 And it is.
 He is worthy of our total surrender.
-But if God seems perfectly happy to talk about rewards in Scripture, I think I am free to do so as well.
+But if God talks about rewards in Scripture, I think I am free to do so as well.

 Others might warn me that the connection between obedience and reward is not airtight.
 This is also true.
-As my aforementioned pastor preached last weekend, sometimes obedience leads you right into a storm.
-It did for the disciples Jesus herded into a boat in Mark 4; the boat got hit by waves and nearly swamped.
+As my pastor preached last weekend, sometimes obedience leads you right into a storm.
+Jesus herded his disciples into a boat in Mark 4; the boat got hit by waves and nearly swamped.
 Jesus got up and silenced those atmospheric Anakites.
 Hot dog.
 But at the end of the book, his obedience to the Father led straight to his death on the cross.
 He was not spared the cup, and neither were most of his disciples.